 Titanium dioxide is a good nice-to-have in sunscreens, but it’s zinc oxide the one you want.
 Here’s where to find it:

 - Badger Balm ($42.00): 18.75% zinc oxide + natural extracts.
 Available at iHerb.

 - EltaMD UV Pure BroadSpectrum SPF 47 ($24.50): 10% zinc oxide + 5.5% titanium dioxide + water-resistant technology + dry finish for oily skin.
 Available at SkincareRX.

 - Replenix Sheer Physical Sunscreen Cream SPF 50 ($32.00): 13.75% zinc oxide + antioxidants.
 Available at Skinstore.

 SHOP THE POST

 Just because you have sensitive skin, it doesn’t mean you have to hide under layers of clothing or be tucked away indoors.
 Get yourself a mineral sunscreen and enjoy the sun safely!

-Do you have sensitive skin?
-If so, have you already done the switch to a mineral sunscreen?
+Have you already made the switch to a mineral sunscreen?
 Recommend your fave one in the comments below.